esalganik/ice-density-parameterization/README.md

 - Statistics and Machine Learning Toolbox
 - Curve Fitting Toolbox

-External MATLAB packages:
+External MATLAB packages included in this repository:

-- M_Map mapping package
+- `M_Map`
-- ncpolarm
+- `ncpolarm`
-- inpaint_nans
+- `inpaint_nans`
-- viridis
+- `viridis`

-The repository includes a lightweight redistributed version of `m_map` required for map generation.
+The repository includes redistributed copies of these packages under `external/`.
+Each package retains its original copyright notice and license in the corresponding subdirectory.

 ---